wildscamp/docker-localphpdevenvironment/README.md

 3) Open incoming TCP port `9000` on your development machine (presumably the computer hosting Docker) for accepting Xdebug events from the [wildscamp/php](https://hub.docker.com/r/wildscamp/php/) container.

+   **Note:** On Windows the Hyper-V `DockerNAT` connection can be classified as a Public network, so make sure to include the Public networking profile in the firewall rule.
+Also, the Local Scope can be limited to the `$DOCKER_MACHINE_IP`.

 4) Create some named Docker volumes for storing the application files.
 This only needs to be done the first time you set up your environment.